Datsy/datsy-api/README.md

 Running Grunt
 -------

-When you checkout a branch, open up a new tab and run the command `grunt` to kick-off a process to automatically:
+Run `grunt` from the command line to automatically do the following after each JavaScript file has been saved/modified:
-* lint your changes to JavaScript files
+* lint your changes and display any errors
-* run the defined tests that are withing the `test/` folder
+* run all unit tests within `test/` and display any errors

-* restart the server when server-related files change
+Run `grunt dev` to do the following:
+* start a PostgreSQL database on `localhost`
+* run nodemon with the `--debug` setting

+Run `grunt prod` to do the following:
+* connect to a production PostgreSQL database
+* run nodemon with the `--debug` setting

 Please make sure there are not errors before pushing changes.